vboyev-MSFT/defender-docs/defender-endpoint/linux-static-proxy-configuration.md

 The `HTTPS_PROXY` environment variable may similarly be defined during uninstallation.

+> [!NOTE]
-Note that installation and uninstallation will not necessarily fail if a proxy is required but not configured.
+> Installation and uninstallation will not necessarily fail if a proxy is required but not configured.
 However, telemetry won't be submitted, and the operation could take longer due to network timeouts.

 ## Post installation configuration